apache/celix/documents/roadmap/api_v3/readme.md

 the proposed API focus more on easy of use and lenient and silently accepting invalid input (i.e. NULL pointers or invalid ids).

+### Integral API
+Again because the OSGi API has grown overtime, the API seems to be dispersed and not one integral API.
+The proposed API tries to remedy that.

+### Runtime Type Introspection
+With OSGi for Java you have runtime type introspection (reflection) build-in the Java language, for C (and most other native languages) this is not the case.
+As effect is not possible to infer if services are compatible or to automagically make service remote / serialize types.
+The dynamic function interface library (dfi library) adds type introspection support, by using the extender pattern combined with so called type/interface descriptor files.
+Although not ideal, this can be used to runtime check service compatibility and automagically serialize types.
+If possible the dfi support will be optional and opt-out.

 ### Eat your own dog food
 A bit strange, but as a service oriented framework the OSGi specification for the core framework specification does not provide framework services.
 The proposed API moves some of the API for detailed info to framework services.